cgyurgyik/cgyurgyik.github.io/content/post/gpu-languages.md

 There is an alluring (yet slightly outdated
 {% footnote() %}
 Readers should be aware this was written when Triton 1.0 was released.
 I have run a few of these example kernels on Triton 2.1.0, and found they have improved since then, e.g., there is no longer unnecessary thread synchronizations in the reduction kernel.
-However, the point is still relevant: the Triton compiler is opaque.
+However, the post's objective is still relevant: the Triton compiler is opaque.
 {% end %}) [blog post][demystify] by a senior engineer at NVIDIA, who inspects the emitted code from the Triton compiler, and reverse engineers the PTX back to CUDA (with the assistance of LLMs, no less).

 For a deeper dive into Triton, I recommend the [tutorial(s)][triton-tut].